bidyut2002in/Design-new-curriculum-or-course/README.md

-## Design a new curriculum for B.Tech.
-(Biotechnology) Students
+# Designing a course curriculum for B.Tech. in Biotechnology

+# Institute/Organization:
-# Haldia Institute of Technology, Haldia
+Haldia Institute of Technology, West Bengal, Haldia

 # Course Title:
 Python Programming for Biotechnology